treeverse/lakeFS/docs/project/docs/callouts.md

 ---
 layout: default
-title: lakeFS Documentation - Callouts
+title: Callouts
 description: Using and Customising Callouts in lakeFS Documentation
-parent: Contributing
+parent: Documentation
-nav_order: 10
+grand_parent: The lakeFS Project
 has_children: false
+redirect_from:
+  - /callouts.html
 ---

 # Callouts in lakeFS Documentation